rafrsr/generic-api/README.md

 ### Validation

 Validate service data before send the request to a remote server.
-Use Symfony validation annotations.
+Use Symfony validation annotations inside the service.

 ````php
     /**